BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 This proposal evolved out of the P0535 proposal regarding prefix operator[] to index and slice packs and tuple-likes.
 It was observed that even though the slicing operation contained the full Python possibilities with negative and out of bounds indices it still lacked abilities to set a step or for instance reverse the sequence.
 A pack indexing operator of any syntax is by itself of limited use as the generation of the required constexpr indices is non-trivial.
+This led to the idea of replacing the slicing of the packs themselves with a possibility to limit the range of the actual pack expansion.
+The next step was to conclude that being able to use the (constexpr) index of that loop in the expression being expanded would replace the need for slicing and indexing of tuple-likes too.

-One design decision was to use the for keyword for this purpose.
+One design decision was to use the for keyword for this feature.
 This has the advantage of an intuitive interpretation and lineage from Python for expressions acts as a precendent.
 An important reason for this decision was the lack of available operator tokens to use for this purpose, and, if such a token could be found, the need to explain why it is not overloadable.
-Another possibility that was examined is to augment the ... of the pack expansion and fold expression with a way to set its range and introduce a loop variable.
+Another possibility that was examined was to augment the ... of the pack expansion and fold expression with a way to set its range and introduce a loop variable.
 One problem with this is that fold expressions already use both sides of the ... for other purposes.

 Another design decision was to keep the for as a prefix operator.
-This creates a slight parsing issue but has the advantage of introducing the loop index before use, rather than after as would be the case for a more Python-esque syntax.
+This creates a slight parsing issue but has the advantage of introducing the loop index before use, rather than after as would be the case for a more Python-esque infix syntax.

 It was also decided to allow the full possibilities of the for statement head when it comes to allowing both traditional and range based syntax and allowing both pre-existing and newly declared loop variables as well as multiple variables.
 Note however as in the constexpr case preexisting loop variables is not an option as these are constexpr and thus can not be changed by the for expression!

 It was decided to prefer a solution allowing non-constexpr ranges when the for expression is used in conjunction with a fold expression.
 The main motivation for this was to make fold expressions more widely useful and to avoid limitations that in time will fall in the "for historical reasons" category.

 An alternative design that has been suggested includes a co-routine style pack generator function.
-Such a function would yeild values (possibly of different types) for each element of the pack expansion.
-One major issue with this type of solution is that inside the generator function a loop with a yield would exist.
-If the type yielded differs between each turn of this loop a completely new rule set regarding compilation of a loop would have to be devised for the entire language, not to mention the fact that there may be multiple yields nested in the outer loop.
+Such a function would _yeild_ values (possibly of different types) for each element of the pack expansion.
+One major issue with this type of solution is that inside the generator function a loop with a yield statement would exist.
+If the type yielded differs between each turn of this loop a completely new rule set regarding compilation of a loop would have to be devised for the entire language.
 Other problems include possible future interference (in syntax or mindset) with proposals for regular co-routines and the fact that this does not work for runtime variable ranges.

 Postfix pack indexing